 7. Same Kind of Different as Me (2017)

-Based on a real story of a Texas-based couple, Ron and Debbie who befriends a homeless white guy named Denver, who often likes calling himself Suicide.
+Based on a real story of a Texas-based couple, ‘Same Kind of Different As Me’ is about Ron and Debbie who befriend a homeless white guy named Denver, who often likes calling himself Suicide.
 Initially, Suicide is all-enraged and violent and always talks rudely to everyone he could, but as Ron and Debbie help him and support him emotionally and psychologically, Denver comes out of the closet leaving his suicidal and violent tendencies past him.
-Denver has a terrible past – with being involved in slavery by picking cotton and also having gone to prison, to befriending urban couples and sharing his stories, the tale of Ron, Debbie, and Denver is heartwarming and tear-jerking at times.
+Denver has a terrible past – he was involved in slavery by picking cotton and had also gone to prison.
+The tale of Ron, Debbie, and Denver is heartwarming and tear-jerking at times.
 When faith and compassion take over criminal psychologies and oppressive mindsets, we have something as beautiful as ‘Same Kind of Different as Me’.

 6. Nothing to Lose (2018)